noobaa/noobaa-core/docs/nsfs-standalone.md

 # NSFS FS Standalone

 Running noobaa-core standalone is useful for development, testing, or deploying in Linux without depending on Kubernetes, NSFS FS is different from the simple standalone in such a way that it doesn't depend on the Noobaa postgres db.
 All the Global configurations, Accounts, and Bucket related schemas are saved in FS.
 And it gives a more lightweight flavor to the Noobaa standalone version.
-Permissions are handled by uid and gid.
+Permissions are handled by uid and gid, or by providing a distinguished name (LDAP/AD) that will be resolved to uid/gid by the operating system.

 Users can switch between Noobaa standalone and NSFS FS standalone by adding/removing the argument `config_dir`.